Excel VBA: Save and Close Workbook (5 Suitable Examples)

 VBA Code Breakdown

-• First, we are calling our Sub Procedure Button_Click_Save_and_Close_Workbook.
+• We call the Sub Procedure Button_Click_Save_and_Close_Workbook.

 Now, we will insert the VBA button here.